autocrossblog/autocrossblog.github.io/_posts/2007-08-15-bad-things-oil-and-antifreeze-don't-mix.md

 ---
 So I'm in the garage working on the 1973 Datsun 240z.

 I pulled the drain plug on the motor, out comes antifreeze, then oil... bad things here.

 This 2.8L turbo motor is likely a complete loss.

+Protip: You don't want to find antifreeze and oil mixed together in your engine.